 CHÂTILLON TOUR

-Follow a picturesque path through green alpine meadows and scree slopes.
-As the slope gently increases through wooded pastures, a spectacular panorama unfolds.
-The peaks of Haut de Cry, Grand Muveran, Petit Muveran, Pointe d’Aufalle, and Dent Favre form an impressive rocky circus.
-You'll also catch a glimpse of Ovronnaz station below.
+From the top of the Jorasse chairlift, a pleasant alpine road runs alongside mountain meadows and rocky scree slopes.
+The incline becomes slightly steeper as you pass through wooded pastures, revealing a magnificent panorama.
+The Haut de Cry, Grand and Petit Muveran, Pointe d’Aufalle, and Dent Favre form an impressive rocky amphitheatre.
+Below, you can glimpse the resort of Ovronnaz.

-Continuing on your journey, you'll reach Pré de Bougnonne, a vast grassy plateau nestled between Six Noir and Six Armaille.
-Following the trail towards Col de la Forcle, you'll pass between the peaks of Six Armaille and Châtillon.
-You'll have a breathtaking view of the Euloi basin stretching towards Fenestral.
-The majestic Tita Seri will be your companion, overseeing your progress.
+The trail then leads to the Pré de Bougnonne, a vast grassy plateau nestled between the Six Noir and the Six Armaille.
+Veering to the left, the route climbs towards the Col de la Forcle, a small pass tucked between the Six Armaille and Châtillon.

 Access by the chairlift Ovronnaz-Jorasse.